w3c/window-management/additional_explorations.md

   * window.open(url, name, {screen: bestScreen, innerWidth: w, innerHeight: h});
   * Dictionary parameter allows developers to perform feature detection
   * Unclear if we could return a promise for this overload to make it async
-* Overload `window.moveTo()` to accept a screen argument, treating the specified `x` and `y` coordinates as local to the target screen:
+* Overload `window.moveTo()` to accept an optional screen argument, treating the specified `x` and `y` coordinates as local to the target screen:
-  * window.moveTo(x, y, {screen: targetScreens});
+  * window.moveTo(x, y, {screen: targetScreen});
-* Add a new async API to open windows, maybe extend (and expose on Window) [`Clients.openWindow()`](https://www.w3.org/TR/service-workers-1/#dom-clients-openwindow) method via a `windowOptions` dictionary parameter with multi-screen support:
+* Add a new async API to open windows, maybe extend (and expose on Window) [`Clients.openWindow()`](https://www.w3.org/TR/service-workers-1/#dom-clients-openwindow) via a `windowOptions` dictionary parameter with multi-screen support:
   * window.openWindow(url, {left: x, top: y, width: w, height: h, screen: s});
     * Coordinates specified relative to the target screen OR:
     * Nix `screen` and specify coordinates relative to the primary screen
-  * Consider offering support for window features, eg. maximized/fullscreen?
+  * Support requests for window states, eg. maximized/fullscreen?
+  * Support requests for window display modes, eg. standalone, minimal-ui?
   * Should `width` and `height` be inner* or outer* values, or accept either?
   * Support existing `window.open()` features, and/or new features?
   * Async allows permission requests; dictionary allows feature detection
 * Add a new async API to get/set `Window` bounds:
   * window.setBounds({left: x, top: y, width: w, height: h, screen: s});
+  * window.getBounds() returns a Promise for corresponding information
   * Parallels proposed dictionaries for window opening above
+  * Support states, display modes, etc. here or with parallel APIs, like below?
   * Async allows permission requests; dictionary allows feature detection

-## Extend window state and display APIs
+## Extend window state and display mode APIs

 For reference, the space of windows states considered includes:
 * `normal`: Normal 'restored' state (a framed window not in another state)